-- 4.1 Investment and redevelopment proposals for the renewal and regeneration of town centres, particularly those which increase accessibility, improve public transport links and reduce emphasis on the use of the private car, provide more housing and enhance the vitality of town centres are compatible with the provisions of national Planning Guidance in the form of Planning Policy Statement 1 (Planning: Delivering Sustainable Development), Planning Policy Statement 3 (Housing), Planning Policy Statement 6 (Planning for Town Centres) and Planning Policy Guidance Note 13 (Transport). - 4.2 Regional Planning Policy relevant to the Framework is contained within Regional Planning Guidance for the South East (RPG 9), and the East of England Plan (RSS
+- 4.1 Investment and redevelopment proposals for the renewal and regeneration of town centres, particularly those which increase accessibility, improve public transport links and reduce emphasis on the use of the private car, provide more housing and enhance the vitality of town centres are compatible with the provisions of national Planning Guidance in the form of Planning Policy Statement 1 (Planning: Delivering Sustainable Development), Planning Policy Statement 3 (Housing), Planning Policy Statement 6 (Planning for Town Centres) and Planning Policy Guidance Note 13 (Transport). - 4.2 Regional Planning Policy relevant to the Framework is contained within the East of England Plan (RSS 14), which was approved by the Government in May 2008 and will form part of the Development Plan for the area in Spring 2008.
+Relevant policies are: